VivianG0616/Energy-Consumption-Analysis-System/README.md

 ## Industry Context

-Reliable, affordable electricity underpins healthcare, education, agriculture, and business activity.
+Reliable electricity supports businesses, schools, hospitals, agriculture, and households — when it's unavailable, unreliable, or unaffordable, the effects extend beyond the electricity sector.
 Nigeria's Rural Electrification Agency and programs such as the Nigeria Electrification Programme and DARES are actively working to expand access through mini-grids and distributed solar.
+This project's industry relevance spans several areas: energy planning (understanding demand across locations and customer groups), energy efficiency (flagging unusually high consumption), renewable energy planning (finding high-demand customers with low renewable share), infrastructure and access planning, electricity cost and affordability, business intelligence for utilities, and evidence-based decision-making more broadly.
 Data analysis plays a supporting role in that effort: it's how organizations identify which customers or locations have unusually high consumption, low renewable share, or high electricity cost relative to income, and where energy-efficiency or renewable interventions would matter most.

 ## Dataset

 - **20 simulated customer records**, each representing one customer's monthly electricity activity.